Amanora Park Town

 Amanora Park Town is a residential township project in Hadapsar, Pune.
 The project is developed by the City Corporation Limited.
-The project is built over 400 acres of land with a Sewage management system and separate power grid.
+The project is built over 400 acres of land with an independent sewage management system and separate power grid.

 Notably, the Township is built with smart infrastructure, Smart access cards, Sustainable electricity, public transport etc.

 The township project comes under the Government of Maharashtra's special township policy.

 Amanora Chambers, a juncture for multiple start-ups and offices, is a part of Amanora township.